muesli4/libwtk-sdl2/README.md

 * Only one font size and style is supported.
 * Containers don't have interfaces to add or remove children.
 * No text field.
-* No build system (early developement).
-* Only minimum size hints of widgets supported.
+* Minimum size hints are supported and for some widgets a height-for-width heuristic is used (e.g., label).
 * The font renderer is optimized on reoccuring words.
 Rendering arbitrary text with it might use a lot of memory (although it will trade off with rerendering).